 You can turn this microphone on at the flick of a switch.
 This means that it works well in live situations.

 The design is fantastic too.
 One of my favorite features of this ukulele tuner is that the head of it can be rotated 360 degrees.
 This makes it easy to view.
-The tuner is lit brightly so you can easily tune your instrument, even if it is a little bit dark.
+The tuner is lit brightly, so you can easily tune your instrument, even if it is a little bit dark.

 This leads to the string snapping.
 You do not want this.
-Strings snapping due to being overtightened tends to be most common on the highest pitched strings on the ukulele as they are a lot thinner.
+Strings snapping due to being overtightened tends to be most common on the highest-pitched strings on the ukulele, as they are a lot thinner.

 While there are several ways in which you can tune your ukulele, including:

 Tuning it to a piano

 Now you can start to tune the individual strings.
 Start from the top and work your way down.
 Look at the electronic tuner to see how in tune you are.
-One of the followings will happen:
+One of the following will happen:

-- It will list your note and say that you are in tune.
+It will list your note and say that you are in tune.
 This happens when the needle is in the center of the tuner.